Valefant/Addict/README.md

 ### Binding
 Interfaces and implementations are bound programmatically.
-The signature of the function to do this looks like this
+The signature of the function to do this is the following
 ```kotlin
 fun <I : Any> bind(kInterface: KClass<I>, kClass: KClass<out I>, scope: Scope = Scope.SINGLETON)
 ```